TheMaximalBeing/aoe2-bo-simulator/readme.md

 ## *Instructions*

+* No knowledge of Python is required to get started *

-1. Install Python and a suitable text editor such as VS code
+1. Install Python (e.g. form python.org) and a suitable text editor such as VS code
 2. open *gameStart.py* and select your civ.
 Adjust any other info there to your liking
 3. Open *villNumbers.py* and see example 'villNumbers["FF-FLUSH"]'.
 Copy this
    and rename it.
 Change the vill numbers as desired and change 'activeVillNumbers'